Chapter 2 DaSEH Infrastructure

 The survey should take no more than 10 minutes to complete.
 Your feedback helps us learn more about how to improve our resources.
 Part of this includes getting a better understanding of who is using our resources and how so that we can better design our materials.
 We would greatly appreciate you filling it out if you have the time!

-We have the following modules on various topics related to data science for environmental public health.
+Our modules teach various topics related to data science for environmental health.

-Each one has lecture slides built using ioslides and R Markdown, as well as lab activities also built using R Markdown.
+Each module has lecture slides built using ioslides and R Markdown.
+Most have lab activities built using R Markdown.

 We also include cheatsheets so that learners can review the functions that they learned that day.

-This module includes the history of how R came to be and how it differs from other options like Python or Stata.
-It also includes how students should anticipate the experience of learning in the course and suggestions for how to learn.
-It also introduces jargon such as variable, row, column, and object.
+This module includes the history of R and how it differs from other options like Python or Stata.
+It prepares students for the course experience and suggestions for how to learn.
+It also introduces jargon such as “variable”, “row”, “column”, and “object”.

-The lab activity which is just an html webpage (as learners are not yet introduced to Rmd files) involves performing simple mathematical operations, assigning vectors, and checking the class and length of vectors.
+The lab activity is an HTML webpage (as learners are not yet introduced to Rmd files).
+Learners practice performing simple mathematical calculation, assigning vectors, and checking the class and length of vectors.

-The lab activity involves knitting the Rmd file, running code chunks in the Rmd file, running all previous chunks, creating new chunks, and adding headers.
+In the lab activity, learners knit the Rmd file, add headers, and practice code chunk functionality: running chunks in the Rmd file, running all previous chunks, and creating new chunks.

 This module introduces concepts related to repeatability, reproducibility, and replicability.
 It introduces best practices for improving transparency in our code.